quantsingularity/QuantumBallot/documentation/guides/governance_participation_guide.md

 ## Understanding Timelock Governance

-Critical changes to the Chainocracy system are subject to a timelock delay, which provides several benefits:
+Critical changes to the QuantumBallot system are subject to a timelock delay, which provides several benefits:

 - **Security**: Gives the community time to react to potentially malicious proposals.
 - **Deliberation**: Allows for thorough discussion before implementation.